Jeannie Suk

-Jeannie Suk Gersen (born 1973) is a professor of law at Harvard Law School.
+Jeannie Suk Gersen (born 1973) is an American legal scholar at Harvard Law School.
+She became the first Asian American woman awarded tenure at Harvard Law School in 2010.

 Biography

 Suk attended Hunter College High School, graduating in 1991.
-In 1995, Suk received her B.A. in Literature from Yale University, and a D.Phil at St Hugh's College, Oxford in 1999, where she was a Marshall Scholar.
+In 1995, Suk received her B.A. in literature from Yale University, and a D.Phil. at St Hugh's College, Oxford, in 1999, as a Marshall Scholar.
 In 2002, she graduated with a J.D. degree from Harvard Law School.
 After law school, she clerked for Judge Harry T. Edwards of the U.S. Court of Appeals for the District of Columbia Circuit, and Justice David Souter of the U.S. Supreme Court during the 2003 term.

 In 2006, Suk became an assistant professor at Harvard Law School, making her the second woman of minority background to join the faculty (after Lani Guinier).
 In 2010, Suk was granted tenure; she was the first Asian American woman awarded tenure in the law school's history.
 She is currently the John H. Watson, Jr. Professor of Law.

-Career and writing
+Awards

 She was named one of the "Best Lawyers Under 40" by the National Asian Pacific American Bar Association and a "Top Woman of the Law" by Massachusetts Lawyers Weekly.
+She was awarded the prestigious Barry Prize for Distinguished Intellectual Achievement by the American Academy of Sciences and Letters in 2024.